The Eternal Abode of Bliss: A Devotee's Life in Golok

 This isn't to say there is bliss in God; rather, God is the very bliss we seek.
 To understand this, consider that the phrase "a large quantity of water" is synonymous with "ocean."
 Similarly, our incessant search for happiness is, in its truest form, a quest for God.

-Our senses can perceive the material world.
-Due to ignorance that "only what we can perceive is real", we continue to search for happiness in material objects (living and non-living).
-The Sankhya school of philosophy says:
+Our senses can perceive only the material world.
+Due to the ignorance that "only what we can perceive is real," we continue to search for happiness in material objects (living and non-living).
+The Sankhya school of philosophy states:

 त्रिविध दुःखात्यन्तनिवृत्तिरत्यन्त पुरुषार्थः ।